How to Manipulate Retail Prices to Boost Sales?

-Various factors be taken into account when establishing selling prices:
+Various factors are taken into account when establishing selling prices:

 - The fundamental law on business is cost.
 Determine the cost of the unit to be sold: add the overhead and the profit.

-- Competition – what do competitors charge for comparable product?
+- Competition – what do competitors charge for a comparable product?

 - Will the prices attract a profitable clientele?
 There are profits only when enough sales are made and the cash is in the register.

-- Danger in overpricing and underpricing.
+- The danger in overpricing and underpricing.
 Overpricing will frighten customer away, which means insufficient volume to cover the cost of operation.
 Underpricing may produce a large volume but at the same time a loss in operating profit.
-In either of these situations the results will be failure.
-The maxim of successful retail operation is always sell profitably.
+In either of these situations, the results will be a failure.
+The maxim of successful retail operation is always sold profitably.